teward/elf_diff/README.md

 ### Using Alias Strings

-If you want to obtain anonymized reports, it is not desirable to reveile details about your user name (home directory) or the directory structure.
+If you want to obtain anonymized reports, it is not desirable to reveile details about your username (home directory), or the directory structure.
 In such a case, the binary filenames can be replaced by alias wherever they would appear in the reports.

 Supply alias names using the `old_alias` and `new_alias` parameters for the old or the new version of the binaries, respectively.